MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 1. Use the **Execute Query** button to run the revised query and review the results, which includes JSON entities for any items with an **address** field containing the text "Any St.".
 1. Close the SQL Query editor, discarding your changes.

     You've seen how to create and query JSON entities in a Cosmos DB database by using the data explorer interface in the Azure portal.
-In a real scenario, an application developer would use one of the many programming language specific software development kits (SDKs) to call the core (SQL) API and work with data in the database.
+In a real scenario, an application developer would use one of the many programming language specific software development kits (SDKs) to call the NoSQL API and work with data in the database.

 > **Tip**: If you've finished exploring Azure Cosmos DB, you can delete the resource group that you created in this exercise.